InnerSourceCommons/InnerSourcePatterns/crossteam-project-valuation.md

 # Problem

-Cross-team projects can potentially have a very large impact on the company yet are notoriosly-difficult to represent in a data-driven fashion.
+Cross-team projects can potentially have a very large impact on the company yet are difficult to represent in a data-driven fashion.
 As a result, it is easy and common to either pursue projects that does not provide real value or to underfund what would otherwise produce great value.
-Setting in place a pattern and model of how to value such projects gives us the tool that we need to focus and amplify high-value collaboration for the company.

 # Forces

-Projects need to show value (objective or subjective) to company leadership in order to be funded.
+* Projects need to show value (objective or subjective) to company leadership in order to be funded.
+* Cross-team project value is dispersed across multiple end business units.
+* Due to this dispersal, cross-team project value is difficult to measure directly.

 # Solution

+Set in place a pattern and model of how to value cross-team projects.
+Such models give us the tool that we need to focus and amplify high-value collaboration for the company.

 The core of all cross-team project value is the idea that we can get more done together than apart.
 Ascribing value to a cross-team effort is an exercise in quantifying _how much more_ is getting done together.